 The following prefixes may be included in the string prefixes: inner, outer, replaceable, constant, parameter, discrete.
-[In combination with defaultComponentName it can be used to make it easy for users to create inner components matching the outer declarations; see also example below]
+[In combination with defaultComponentName it can be used to make it easy for users to create inner components matching the outer declarations; see also example below.
+If the prefixes contain inner or outer and the default name cannot be used (e.g., since it is already in use) it is recommended to give a diagnostic.]